-The U.S. wound care centers market size is expected to reach USD 17.0 billion by 2027, expanding at a CAGR of 3.7%, according to a new report by Grand View Research, Inc. The increasing awareness regarding the use of Hyperbaric Oxygen Therapy (HBOT), for chronic wounds and the growing geriatric population prone to various conditions, is anticipated to drive the market.
+The U.S. wound care centers market size is expected to reach USD 18.1 billion by 2028, according to a new report by Grand View Research, Inc. The market is expected to expand at a CAGR of 4.3% from 2021 to 2028.
+The increasing awareness regarding the use of Hyperbaric Oxygen Therapy (HBOT), for chronic injuries and the growing geriatric population prone to various conditions, is anticipated to drive the market.
 According to a report by the U.S. Census Bureau, in June 2020, the geriatric population grew by around 34.2% over the last decade.

 Request a free sample copy or view report summary: U.S. Wound Care Centers Market Report

-Hyperbaric Oxygen Therapy (HBOT) dominated the procedure segment in 2019 due to its high success rate and growing demand for treating chronic wounds such as diabetic foot ulcers and arterial ulcers
+The Hyperbaric Oxygen Therapy (HBOT) segment dominated the market in 2020 due to its high success rate and growing demand for treating chronic injuries such as diabetic foot ulcers and arterial ulcers

 As per an article in the American Journal of Managed Care (AMJC), approximately 230 amputations due to diabetes are reported in the U.S., every year

-The HBOT procedures are expected to witness one of the fastest growth rates during the forecast period due to the increasing awareness about their benefits in wound healing.
-For instance, in March 2019, Jefferson Wound Care Center included HBOT in its service portfolio to provide better treatment to patients with non-healing wounds
+The HBOT procedures are expected to witness one of the fastest growth rates during the forecast period due to the increasing awareness about their benefits in injury healing.
+For instance, in March 2019, Jefferson Wound Care Center included HBOT in its service portfolio to provide better treatment to patients with non-healing injuries

 The availability of reimbursement and regulatory updates promotes the adoption of wound care treatment.
-For instance, the CMS included reimbursement for HBOT for treating diabetic wounds in the lower extremities of patients
+For instance, the CMS included reimbursement for HBOT for treating diabetic injuries in the lower extremities of patients

-To facilitate wound care during the COVID-19 pandemic, many wound care providers launched several programs in order to treat the patients remotely.
-For instance, Healogics, Inc., launched its Telehealth Program, to more than 600 wound care centers and 4,000 associated wound care providers
+To facilitate wound care during the COVID-19 pandemic, many injury care providers launched several programs in order to treat the patients remotely.
+For instance, Healogics, Inc., launched its Telehealth Program, to more than 600 injury care centers and 4,000 associated injury care providers

 Grand View Research has segmented the U.S. wound care centers market on the basis of procedure: